gangachris/gangachris.com/content/post/0008_helm_k8s_digital_ocean.md

 {{</ highlight >}}

-This is a simple terraform config file, that will allow us to create a cluster from within the terraform cli.
-It represents a Kubernetes Cluster with only one node, and located in frankfurt region.
+This is a simple terraform config file, that will allow us to create a cluster using terraform cli.
+It represents a Kubernetes Cluster (v1.14) with only one node, and located in frankfurt region.
 You can get the version of kubernetes to deploy [here](https://www.digitalocean.com/docs/kubernetes/changelog/).

 Instantiate Terraform with:
 ```sh